Rajesh Touchriver

 Rajesh Touchriver (born M. S. Rajesh) is an Indian film director, screenwriter, and producer known for his works in English, Malayalam, Telugu, and Hindi language films.
 He received various National and International honors for his works.
 In 2002 he directed In the Name of Buddha which was later screened in the Spotlight on India section at the 2003 Cannes Film Festival.
-In 2013, he scripted, and directed the social problem film Naa Bangaaru Talli which won five International honors, the National Film Award for Best Feature Film in Telugu, and four state Nandi awards including Second Best Feature Film.
+In 2013, he scripted, and directed the social problem film Naa Bangaaru Talli which won five International honours, the National Film Award for Best Feature Film in Telugu, and four state Nandi awards including Second Best Feature Film.

 Early life

 M. S. Rajesh was born in Arakulam, Idukki district, Kerala, India as the youngest son of Siva Sankaran Nair and Rukmini Amma.
 He had some early training in Kalaripayattu.
-He took his bachelor's degree in Design and Direction from the School of Drama and Fine Arts in 1992, Trissur, Kerala.
+He took his bachelor's degree in Design and Direction from the School of Drama and Fine Arts in 1992, Thrissur, Kerala.